coreemu/core/docs/install.md

 # Installing from Packages

 The easiest way to install CORE is using the pre-built packages.
-The package managers on Ubuntu or Fedora/CentOS will help in automatically installing most dependencies for you.
+The package managers on Ubuntu or Fedora/CentOS will help in automatically installing most dependencies, except for the python ones described previously.

 You can obtain the CORE packages from [CORE Releases](https://github.com/coreemu/core/releases).